Bayesian modeling of nearly mutually orthogonal processes

 One aspect of functional data that we have not considered is phase variability, corresponding to the variability of the relative timing of functional features, such as extrema. \cite{marron2015} discuss this concept and state that models that explicitly account for this variability can be more parsimonious.
 In future work, we plan to extend our model to account for phase variability, along the lines of \cite{kneip2008,earls2017}.
 One challenge is developing a prior model for phase that is computationally efficient and can scale to large samples.

-Although we have focused on a version of nearly mutually orthogonal processes, which starts with independent parent Gaussian processes, the same type of approach can be applied using alternative parent processes.
-For example, it is automatic to consider multivariate Gaussian parent distributions, obtaining new types of methods for Bayesian factor analysis.
-It is also interesting to consider more intricate parent processes, such as L\'evy processes.
+Our implementation utilizes independent parent Gaussian processes with squared exponential covariance kernels, though this framework is naturally extensible to alternative parent distributions.
+For example, it is automatic to consider multivariate Gaussian parent distributions, obtaining new types of methods for Bayesian factor analysis that can shrink towards the distribution discussed in \cite{jauch2021}.
+It is also interesting to consider parent Gaussian processes that assume different covariance kernels or more intricate parent processes, such as L\'evy processes.